alexmansourati/reuters_headline_scraper/README.md

-# samara_dataforgood
-Data For Good Datathon
+# Samara Data for Good Datathon
 Scrapes Reuters for news headlines every day back to 2007